-- Sewage backup - Utilities are not on (i.e. electric, gas, and/or water - Smoke detector missing, damaged, or missing battery - Electrical outlets and light switch covers that are missing - GFCI outlets that do not function properly (open grounds on GFCI are acceptable) - Improper flue connection for furnace or water heater

-These conditions must be corrected within 24 hours and verified by an inspection or, at the discretion of the FHA a written form of confirmation from the landlord may be accepted.
-If written documentation is provided it must have the contact information (including the name and phone number) of the person/company who made the repairs.
+- Sewage backup - Utilities are not on (i.e. electric, gas, water, sewer/septic tank issues) - Gas Leak - Smoke detector missing, damaged, or missing battery - Electrical outlets and light switch covers that are missing; or other obvious electrical hazards - GFCI outlets that do not function properly (open grounds on GFCI are acceptable) - Improper flue connection for furnace or water heater documentation is provided it must have the contact information (including the name and phone number) of the person/company who made the repairs.
 The document must be signed by the responsible party certifying that the emergency item has been corrected.
 The document must then be either faxed to the inspector or HA or it may be hand-delivered to the HA within the 24 hour period.